 Wittenau Twin Bunkers

-There are a lot of Berlin bunkers that are on my list of places to visit and I gonna keep updating this article with them as Fotostrasse visits them I digs the history behind them.
+There are many Berlin bunkers on my list of places to visit, and I am going to keep updating this article with them as Fotostrasse visits them.
+I dig the history behind them.

-If you know any bunkers that we didn’t cover here, leave a tip on the comments below and we will do our part and visit it!
+If you know any bunkers that we didn’t cover here, leave a tip in the comments below, and we will do our part and visit it!